godivareisen/git-demo/README.md

 # Demo Git Repository

 This is the first file in this repo.
+And this is the second sentence in this paragraph.

 ## The Bean Kicked In